 Safety concerns while using diatomaceous earth for chickens

 Although food-grade diatomaceous earth is considered non-toxic to humans and animals, there should still be health precautions done by you.
-If inhaled in large amounts and consistently, there might be an issue for humans and chickens on their respiratory health.
-Although, there might not be much effect on chickens compared to humans.
+If inhaled in large amounts and consistently, it might pose respiratory health issues for both humans and chickens, though the effects might not be as pronounced in chickens as in humans.

 What are the disadvantages of Diatomaceous Earth to chickens?